-Moving between option categories on menu screens or moving between possible values for any one option is done using the ▲ and ▼ keys.
+Moving between option categories on menu screens or moving between possible values for any one option is done using the $\blacktriangle$ and $\blacktriangledown$ keys.
 The line or value with a dark background behind the characters is considered "selected".
-In order to change a selected option in most screens, or to save a changed value, use the ■ key.
-Use the ◀ key to back up into the previous screen in the menu/screen structure.
+To change a selected option in most screens, or to save a changed value, use the $\blacksquare$ key.
+Use the $\blacktriangleleft$ key to back up into the previous screen in the menu/screen structure.